ansible/ansible/docsite/rst/developing_modules.rst

 Avoid createng a module that does the work of other modules, this is what Plays and Roles are for, modules should be the building blocks.
 This leads to code duplication and divergence, making things less uniform, unpredictable and harder to maintain.

 Avoid creating 'caches', Ansible is designed w/o a central server or authority, you cannot guarantee it will not run with different permissions, options or locations.
-If you need a central authority, have it on top of Ansible (bastion servier, config server, tower, etc), do not try to build it into modules.
+If you need a central authority, have it on top of Ansible (bastion/cm/ci server, tower, etc), do not try to build it into modules.

 Always use the hacking/test-module script when developing modules and it will warn you about these kind of things.